prakharninja0927/YoloV5-Transfer-Learning-Pedestrian-Vehicle-Detection/README.md

 ## Conclusion

 By following these steps, you should have successfully trained a custom YOLOv5 model for pedestrian and vehicle detection using transfer learning.
 Adjustments can be made to the parameters and dataset labels as needed for your specific use case.

+## Reference
+Please Visit this website where I got all of my info to train Yolov5 on myown data : https://kikaben.com/yolov5-transfer-learning-dogs-cats/